AnLaVN/AChat/README.md

   <a href="https://github.com/AnLaVN/AChat/releases"><img src="https://img.shields.io/github/release-date/AnLaVN/AChat"></a>
 </p>

-***Now AChat change to webapp base, but it not ready to use full feature right now, im try to make at soon at possible.
+***Now AChat change to webapp base, but it not ready to use full feature right now, please wait for 5-10 minutes if you visit web for first time, im try to make at soon at possible.
 If you like to test or grow it -> [contact me](https://github.com/AnLaVN)***